1105-Foo-Aiden/Weather-Website/README.md

 Aiden Foo
 December 4, 2023
 Weather Website
+Peer reviewed by: Elizabeth Trotter
+Peer Review Notes:

+Peer Review: Your weather application works great!
+It is very close to the protoype so awesome work!
+If time permitted, I would like to be able to keypress a city search in addition to the search button click.
+But that's just me being nit picky.
+Thanks for letting me check out your project!

 Day 1 Notes
 Recieved the figma from the person who's website I was going to recreate, and tried setting up a lot of the basics.
 Was not able to get all of what I wanted today (still trying to get over a cold) but a lot of the foundation work is there.